Configuring the Database

 field

 field.
 In general, there are two options: choosing a database driver or choosing a datasource.
 A database driver handles low-level details like parsing SQL statements and exchanging data with the database server.
-A datasource uses a driver to provide a more functionality to Java applications, so to the Frank!Framework as well.
+A datasource uses a driver to provide more functionality to Java applications, so to the Frank!Framework as well.
 Data sources can for example manage a pool of database connections (connection pooling).

 Note